Harvey Glance: Track and field career

 Glance again qualified for the team for the Olympic team for the 1980 Moscow Olympics, finishing second in the 100 m.
 However, due to the boycott, he did not compete at the Olympics but competed in the Liberty Bell Classic (Olympic Boycott Games) instead, winning silver in the 100 m and gold in the relay.
 He was a recipient of one of 461 Congressional Gold Medals created especially for the spurned athletes.
-He also won the gold medal at the 1985 Athletics World Cup, 1987 Pan American Games and 1987 World Championships as a member of the American 4 × 100 m relay teams.

 Track coach career

-He worked first as assistant coach at Auburn University (1990–91) and then became their head coach.
+Glance worked first as assistant coach at Auburn University (1990–91) and then became their head coach.

-In 1997, he became head track and field coach at the University of Alabama.
+In 1997, he became head Men's track and field coach at the University of Alabama.
 While there, he established the 'Crimson Tide' as one of the USA's best college teams, and was able to attract many top athletes to the university including Kirani James (World 400 m champion in 2011 and Olympic 400 m champion in 2012).

 At the national level, Glance assumed the following roles: